DaelonSuzuka/CommandPaletteRedux/README.md

 **Changelog for 1.6.0**:

 - removed ability to focus inspector properties and SceneTree options.
 Instead added shortcuts to focus Godot's built-in docks with the keyboard.
+- removed context menu button and added it as a keyboard shortcut (by default Ctrl+C when the plugin is visible)
 - updated readme/help pages and preview images accordingly
-- bugfix: wrong sorting of ItemList and other minor stuff
+- bugfix: wrong sorting of ItemList, context menu no working when there was a scrollbar and other minor stuff

 **Changelog for 1.5.1**: